top of page

 FAIRSHARE

-At Finca Las Hormigas, we believe that true regeneration is born from a deep connection with the territory, and from honoring those who inhabit it.
+At Finca Las Hormigas, we believe that true regeneration is born from a deep connection with the local ecosystems, and from honoring those who inhabit it.
 From our agricultural practices to the way we welcome visitors, we live the ethics of permaculture: care for the earth, care for people, and share the surplus.

 Our commitment is expressed through projects, alliances, and concrete actions that seek to generate positive, lasting, and shared impact.